mongodb/docs/source/core/replication.rst

 --------

-When the current :term:`primary` cannot function as the primary, the replica set "fails over" and elects another node to act as primary.
-While :term:`failover` is a largely automated process, users who deploy applications that use :term:`replica sets <replica set>` ought to understand the operation of and processes used during failover.
+When the current :term:`primary` cannot function as the primary, the replica set "fails over" and elects another member to act as primary.
+While :term:`failover` is a largely automated process, users who deploy applications that use :term:`replica sets <replica set>` ought to understand the operation of and processes used during failover and recovery.

 .. _replica-set-elections: